aakinas/ccoew-team17-exchange_rate_analysis/README.md

 1.Data Loading:

-CSV files for each year from 2012 to 2024 are loaded and converted to Pandas DataFrames.
+CSV files for each year from 2012 to 2024 are loaded and converted to Pandas DataFrames.(2023 & 2024 made by group.)
 The Date columns are converted to datetime format for easy manipulation.
 2.User Interface: